 The work of IALA in encouraging environmental responsibility in the provision of Marine Aids to Navigation.

-NOTING that the IALA Guideline G1036 on Environmental Management in Marine Aids to Navigation provides a set of basic principles and practical guidance that will help an authority provide and manage Marine Aids to Navigation in an environmentally responsible manner.
+NOTING that the IALA Guideline G1036 on Environmental Management in Marine Aids to Navigation and IALA Guideline G1137 AtoN Management in Protected Areas, provide a set of basic principles and practical guidance that will help an authority provide and manage Marine Aids to Navigation in an environmentally responsible manner.

 RECOGNISING that: